keptn/tutorials/site/tutorials/snippets/07/install/configureIstio.md

           servicePort: 80
 ```

 Next, make sure to replace the `<IP-ADDRESS>` with the actual IP of the ingress gateway that you just copied.
+Please note that we are using [nip.io](https://nip.io/) (a wildcard DNS resolver) only for the purpose of this tutorial.
+In a production environment, you might want to use your own domain name here.

 Now let's apply the manifest to the cluster.